kjepo/AWS/README.md

 ## Create a bucket

-After you're logged in, go to "S3" so you can "Buckets" in the left-hand column:
+After you're logged in, go to "S3" so you can see "Buckets" in the left-hand column:
 ```
 https://s3.console.aws.amazon.com/s3/buckets
 ```
 followed by an argument which describes your region - in my case `eu-north-1`.

 However,
 I want my bucket to be in `eu-west-2` (closer to my clients).

-Now click "Create bucket": give it a name (lowercase), choose the region which is closest to you or your clients and disable ACL (access control lists).
+Now click "Create bucket" and give it a name (lowercase), choose the region which is closest to you or your clients and disable ACL (access control lists).
 Under "Block all public access" I found that I had to block everything except "Block public access to buckets and objects granted through new access control lists".